docker/compose/README.md

 # containerd

-containerd is a daemon for managing images and containers on a single host.
+containerd is an industry-standard container runtime with an emphasis on simplicity, robustness and portability.
+It is a available as a daemon for Linux and Windows,  which can manage the complete container lifecycle of its host system: image transfer and storage, container execution and supervision, low-level storage and network attachments, etc..

-It is built to be multi-tenant and handle multiple clients for container runtime needs.
+Containerd is designed to be embedded into a larger system, rather than being used directly by developers or end-users.

 ## Features